DataBiosphere/toil/README.md

 The basic pattern provided by toil is as follows:

-1. You have a batchjob running on your cluster which requires further parallelisation.
+1. You have a job running on your cluster which requires further parallelisation.
 2. You create a list of jobs to perform this parallelisation.
 These are the 'child' jobs of your process, we call them collectively the 'children'.
-3. You create a 'follow-on' batchjob, to be performed after all the children have successfully completed.
-This batchjob is responsible for cleaning up the input files created for the children and doing any further processing.
+3. You create a 'follow-on' job, to be performed after all the children have successfully completed.
+This job is responsible for cleaning up the input files created for the children and doing any further processing.
 Children should not cleanup files created by parents, in case of a batch system failure which requires the child to be re-run (see 'Atomicity' below).
-4. You end your current batchjob successfully.
+4. You end your current job successfully.
 5. The batch system runs the children.
 These jobs may in turn have children and follow-on jobs.
-6. Upon completion of all the children (and children's children and follow-ons, collectively descendants) the follow-on batchjob is run.
-The follow-on batchjob may create more children.
+6. Upon completion of all the children (and children's children and follow-ons, collectively descendants) the follow-on job is run.
+The follow-on job may create more children.

 ##scriptTree
 ScriptTree provides a Python interface to toil, and is now the only way to interface with toil (previously you could manipulate XML files, but I've removed that functionality as I improved the underlying system).